Keynote Speaker Ⅰ:

 Prof. Alberto Del Bimbo

-ACM Distinguished Scientist, Chief Editor of ACM TOMM (ACM Transactions on Multimedia Computing, Communications, and Applications), Chair of ACM SIGMM, IAPR Fellow, IEEE Senior Member, University of Firenze, Italy
+ACM Distinguished Scientist, Chair of ACM SIGMM, IAPR Fellow, University of Firenze, Italy

 Alberto del Bimbo is Full Professor at the Department of Information Engineering of University of Firenze.
 He is the author of over 350 scientific papers in Computer Vision and Multimedia.
 He was Vice-Dean for Research and Technology Transfer, President of the Foundation for Research and Innovation and Director of MICC - Media Integration and Communication Center at University of Firenze.
 He is the Director of NEMECH the New Media for Cultural Heritage Center.
 He was the Program Chair of ICPR 2016, ICPR 2012, and ACM Multimedia 2008, and the General Chair of ICPR 2020, ICMR 2019, ECCV 2012, ICMR 2011, ACM Multimedia 2010, and IEEE ICMCS 1999.

-He is the Editor in Chief of ACM TOMM Transactions on Multimedia Computing, Communications, and Applications and Associate Editor of MTAP AND PAAA journals.
+He is the Associate Editor of MTAP AND PAAA journals.
 He was Associate Editor of IEEE Transactions on Pattern Analysis and Machine Intelligence and IEEE Transactions on Multimedia.
 Prof. Del Bimbo is IAPR Fellow and the recipient of the 2016 ACM SIGMM Award for Outstanding Technical Contributions to Multimedia Computing, Communications and Applications.
 He is the Chair of ACM SIGMM Special Interest Group on Multimedia

 |Keynote Speaker Ⅱ:|